Interaction of twisted light with free twisted atoms: Interaction of an atom with external field

-where $J_m$ is the Bessel function, so the evolved CM state becomes a superposition of states with OAM $\ell_0 \pm m$.
-Since the realistic transverse coherence of optical photons can be estimated as $\sigma_\perp^\gamma \sim k_\perp^{-1} \approx \;1–10\; \mu \text{m}$, the quantity $k_\perp b$ can be considered a small parameter as $b \ll 1$–$10$ $\mu$m aligns with typical beam positioning accuracy in trapped-atom experiments \cite{schmiegelow2016transfer, schmiegelow2022}.
+As expected, cylindrical symmetry gives rise to the conservation of the TAM $z$-projection.
+In realistic experimental conditions, it is very challenging to control the impact-parameter $\bm b$.
+Consequently, in reality the evolved state of the CM can become {\it a superposition of twisted states} with the different OAM values.
+This follows from expanding the $\bm b$-dependent phase in Eq. \eqref{Ev_state_CM} using the Jacobi–Anger formula $e^{-i\bm k_\perp \bm b} = \sum \limits_{m=-\infty}^{+\infty} (-i)^m J_m(k_\perp b)e^{i m (\phi_k-\phi_b)}$, where $J_m$ is the Bessel function, so the evolved CM state becomes a superposition of states with OAM $\ell_0 \pm m$.
+Since the realistic transverse coherence length can be estimated as $\sigma_\perp^\gamma \sim k_\perp^{-1} \approx \;1–10\; \mu \text{m}$, the quantity $k_\perp b$ can be considered a small parameter as $b \ll 1$–$10$ $\mu$m aligns with typical beam positioning accuracy in trapped-atom experiments \cite{schmiegelow2016transfer, schmiegelow2022, afanasev2018experimental}.
+Note that, throughout this work, the term ``coherence length'' is used synonymously with the spatial extent of the packet, for both photonic and atomic packets.
 Thus, the asymptotic form of Bessel function can be used: $J_m(\kappa b) \approx (\kappa b/2)^m/m!$.
-Although Eq. \eqref{Jacobi} now suggests that OAM sidebands $\ell_0 \pm m$ are suppressed by $(k_\perp b)^m\ll 1$, the actual OAM distribution is {\it not} symmetric.
+Although the Jacobi-Anger expansion now suggests that OAM sidebands $\ell_0 \pm m$ are suppressed by $(k_\perp b)^m\ll 1$, the actual OAM distribution is {\it not} symmetric.
 This is due to the evolved state being not normalized to unity: its norm reflects the absorption probability that depends on $\ell_\gamma$, favoring {\it smaller} OAM values.

 This $\ell_\gamma$-dependence can be understood by considering a gaussian CM wave function.
 In this case, the integrand in Eq. \eqref{Ev_state_CM} consists of a slowly varying function of $\phi_k$— the main dependence of which on $\phi_k$ comes precisely from the CM wave function — multiplied by $e^{i(\ell_0+m)\phi_k}$.
 Integrating over $d^3 P_i$ and applying the delta function yields $P_{i\perp} = \sqrt{P_{f\perp}^2 + k_{\perp}^2 - 2P_{f\perp}k_{\perp} \cos(\phi_k-\phi_p)}$.
 The $\phi_k$ integral then reduces to